 Volunteers are encouraged to sample their favourite rivers AND other rivers or small creeks where fish may or may not be present.
 Algae is scraped from rocks using standardized methods and stored in a tube provided in the sampling kit.
 Other observations are recorded either using a datasheet or on a smartphone through the EpiCollect5 app and the sample is dropped off at drop‐off stations in Calgary, Lethbridge, Rocky Mountain House, or Red Deer.
 All samples will then be shipped to the University of Calgary for analysis.
 The data collected through this project will be available online through the Trout Unlimited Canada website.
 Sampling instructions are provided in each kit and also provided here.
 Instructions for using EpiCollect5 as well as a paper datasheet are also included in kits or downloadable here.

 For a map of Didymo observations in Alberta following the 2016 season, click here.

 Although this project is being piloted in Alberta and North Carolina, the project team plans to expand to other areas of North America in the coming years.

 Partners and Sponsors

 This project is a unique collaboration between Trout Unlimited Canada and Trout Unlimited in the USA.
 We are also working with the University of Calgary and University of North Carolina with additional support and advice from Fisheries and Oceans Canada.
 In Alberta, the project is financially supported by the Alberta Conservation Association.
-Clearwater County, the Oldman Watershed Council, Red Deer River Watershed Alliance, and TC Outfitters are helping with collecting samples from volunteer participants.
+Clearwater County, the Oldman Watershed Council, Red Deer River Watershed Alliance, the Fishin’ Hole, and TC Outfitters are helping with collecting samples from volunteer participants.